chrisfield/react-form-composer/packages/react-form-composer/README.md

 ## Introduction

-React-form-composer is a lightweight, simple, and developer friendly solution for creating forms in web, react-native and server-rendered applications.
+React-form-composer is an extendable, none-perscriptive, lightweight solution for creating forms in web, react-native and server-rendered applications.
 It is written with hooks, is optimized for lightening fast rendering and gives you control to choose or change where to store form state.
-It has a cut-down but powerful api - making it suitable for anything from one-off basic forms through to large multi-row CRUD applications.
+The small but powerful api makes it suitable for anything from simple input forms through to large multi-row CRUD applications.

 ## Getting Started